Unknown6656/AutoIt-Interpreter/CODE_OF_CONDUCT.md

  - `CAPS_LOCK_CASE` for constants

+ - Document `public` and `protected` classes and members using XML comments.
+You do not have to document inaccessible/private members.

  - Try to avoid using external libraries or packages as much as possible.
 There are already enough dependencies in this project.

 **To avoid any association with slavery, the `master`-branch has been renamed to `daddy` :wink:.**